DigitalWER/BankAppCS_DocumentationExample/README.md

 public User(string firstName, string lastName, int phoneNumber, string email, string username, string password)
 ```

-### User LogIn procedure <a name="userLogIn"></a>
+### User Log In procedure <a name="userLogIn"></a>
-<div align="adjust">The applied textboxes takes the input data from the application user (username and password) in purpose to verify it with the previously created user account.
+<div align="adjust">The applied textboxes take the input data from the application user (username and password) in purpose to verify it with the previously created user account.
 The entered data are compared with the data existing in the list (inside the User class).
 If the data matches, the login is successful and the user is transferred into the main user window, otherwise a message about incorrect login data is shown.</div>

-#### User LogIn procedure
+#### User Log In procedure
 ```groovy
 private void SignInButton_Click(object sender, RoutedEventArgs e)
         {